resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **A**

-Lots.
-The Reds have it correctly.
-Remember I mentioned that NeCTAR recycle IP numbers?
-If you kill an instance and restart it, then the chances are that new instance will have the same IP number as the old one.
+You won't see it that much.
+The Greens have it correctly.
+But remember I mentioned that NeCTAR recycle IP numbers?
+If you kill an instance and restart it, then the chances are that at some stage an instance will have the same IP number as an old one.
+It's then that you'll see this error message.

 -- *Slide* --